pnutbutterprincess/logseq/pages/therizenosaurid.md

 	- strong arm build, enhanced hand flexibility, and elongated hand claws
 	- broad and round belly, a wide and robust pelvis
 	- thick hind limbs, stout four-toed feet
-	- feathers, presumed to have developed in complexity from basal
+	- feathers, presumed to have developed in complexity from primitive therizenosaurs such as
 - Genera
 	- [[duonychus]]
 	- [[Erliansaurus]]